ChrisZie/HugoSymphony/content/service/_index.md

     bar: 2
     question2: hours were put in by volunteers in one country just last year alone?
     answer: 'How many hours did you get?<br>
-    It is a fact that the skill and value that volunteers provide are immense, not to mention all the actual physical labour they put in.<br>
+    It is a fact that the skills and value that volunteers provide are immense, not to mention all the actual physical labour they put in.<br>
-    We design proven programs that attract you volunteers, train them, manage them and, importantly, keep them coming back.'
+    We design programs that attract volunteers, train them, manage them, and, best of all, keep them coming back.'

   - name: Fundraising Growth
     icon: "images/responsive.svg"